nus-cs2103-AY1617S2/addressbook-level4/docs/AboutUs.md

   * Team Leader
   * Did the initial refactoring from AddressBook to TaskManager
   * Did initial fixes for most JUnits tests
+  * Finetuned UI feedbacks such as highlighting upon redo

 -----